Relying on Job Bidding Sites to Find Freelance Work Puts Control of Your Freelance Career in Someone Else’s Hands

 If only it actually worked that way.

-Remember, too, that people posting projects on these sites are, by and large, not looking for the best of the best — they’re looking for the best they can get for the cheapest they can get them.
+But it’s worse than being a time suck.
+Remember, too, that people posting projects on these sites are, by and large, not looking for the best of the best.
+The reason that Client A is using this site in the first place is because she wants the best work done for as cheap as possible.

 And that’s not even to talk about the horror stories I’ve heard from people who’ve been held hostage on projects by clients who make threats about posting a bad review.
 Or that fact that you don’t get to actually partner with the client as an equal; you have to work strictly as a producer.